 The Glossary contains detailed definitions of terms used throughout the document to eliminate ambiguity.
-A table of acronyms and abbreviations is included included for the reader to be free of uncertaintyfor to be free of uncertainty.
+A table of acronyms and abbreviations is included provided as reference for the reader to be free of uncertainty.

 Overall Description

 The overall A description describes the of general factors that affect the APS and its requirements and functionality.